mason-e/mega-bucky/How-tos.md

 The easiest way for me to explain this is through examples.

 Let's say you want to remove all the clouds from the game's sky and make it look clear.
 When I was first learning, I would do **(2) Change the tile makeup of metatiles** to blank out the ones with clouds, but learned the hard way this is not the best approach.
-Because the game already had a metatile defined for a blank sky, it was better to instead use that one, aka **(1) Change the tile makeup of metatiles**.
+Because the game already had a metatile defined for a blank sky, it was better to instead use that one, aka **(1) Change the placement of metatiles**.

 If you wanted to _add_ clouds to the game, the approach would be similar, unless the game didn't have clouds already.
 Then it might be appropriate to **(2) Change the tile makeup of metatiles**, but keep in mind you'll probably need to have another metatile to "sacrifice" to add clouds to one (at least to keep the level size the same in ROM and avoid the complication of expanding it).